I’m sharing my top cooking tips for creating flavorful, restaurant-quality home cooked meals.

 12. Buy an oven thermometer.
 Most ovens are at least a few degrees off so buying a cheap thermometer on Amazon will let you know what temperature you should really set your oven to.
 This is big if you’re baking, a few degrees can make a big difference.

 13. Save your bacon fat!
 I keep it in a jar in the refrigerator and use it in place of butter or fat for everything from making tortillas to adding extra flavor when roasting vegetables.
 I also save my chicken fat or schmaltz for the same reasons.
+To remove excess oil from a dish, use an ice cube, it will freeze around the ice cube making it easy to remove.

 14. Save your bones!
 Save leftover bones from meat and vegetable scraps for making homemade stock.
 I have a classic chicken stock recipe here but you can use it as a guide and add whatever vegetable scraps or meat or seafood bones you may have for different types of stocks.
 Save parmesan rinds and add them to your stock or broth for a cheesy flavorful addition.